 Woodhaven Boulevard is a wide north-south road that runs from Queens Boulevard to the Liberty Avenue / Rockaway Boulevard intersection.
 At this point, continuing south, Woodhaven Boulevard becomes Cross Bay Boulevard, and connects to the Rockaways.
 The boulevard has a variety of land uses, including the Queens Center mall and other big box retail, as well as dense residential development and parks, and stretches with more neighborhood-oriented retail.
 The road has a very wide cross section, with as many as four travel lanes in the main roadway, and 3 lanes on the service roadway in each direction.
 At major intersections, only the service roadway meets the cross street, while the main roadway utilizes a flyover.
 The corridor crosses many major roads, including the Long Island Expressway, the Jackie Robinson Parkway, and Atlantic Avenue.

 The entire length of Woodhaven Boulevard is a local truck route.
 The R, V and G subway lines are accessible from Queens Boulevard at Woodhaven Boulevard, and the Q11, Q29, Q53, Q38, Q59 bus lines use at least a portion of the route, with high ridership.
 The J and Z subway lines are accessible at Jamaica Avenue, and the A train has a station at Liberty Avenue.
 Pedestrian volumes vary greatly along the corridor, from very large numbers near the Queens Center mall, to sparser conditions in areas without much neighborhood retail.
-Download the public meeting presentation (pdf) which contains background information, initial observations and next steps.
-Download the project update from the September 2009 public meeting.
-Download the project update from the June 2010 public meeting, along with a poster of alternative designs proposed for the corridor.
+Download the public meeting presentation for Woodhaven Boulevard (pdf).
+Contains background information, initial observations and next steps.
+Download the project update for Woodhaven Boulevard from the September 2009 public meeting.
+Download the project update for Woodhaven Boulevard from the June 2010 public meeting, along with a poster of alternative designs proposed for the corridor.

 Amboy Road from Arden Avenue to Clarke Avenue

 Amboy Road is a major arterial that traverses Staten Island's south-eastern quadrant on a north-south axis.
 It is typically characterized by narrow and often curvaceous single lanes in each direction.
 Land use and development varies along the corridor, changing from low to medium density residential developments to suburban style strip malls, mixed use areas and undeveloped tracts.
 Additionally, there are numerous community facilities, such as schools and places of worship that are trip generators.
 These development characteristics, coupled with the physical constraints of the roadway and travel patterns on Staten Island generate vehicular traffic of all types on Amboy Road at various times of the day.
 These include deliveries, local shopping, and cross-island trips.
-Download the presentation for the Project Advisory Committee Meeting (February 2008).
+Download the presentation for the Project Advisory Committee meeting presented in February 2008 (pdf).
 Contains background information, initial observations and next steps.
-Download the recommendations for short and long term improvements (May 2009).
+Download the recommendations for short and long term improvements prepared in May 2009 (pdf).